Expected Time: 40 - 60 minutes

 - Students are given a simple puzzle to solve, and are guided through creating a program that solves it.

-- In this case, the central task is to program Codey to eat by changing his Costume (picture) each time he is clicked.
+- In this case, the central task is to program Codey to eat by changing his Costume (picture) each time he is clicked or tapped.
 Have your students program Codey, press Play, and then click Codey until the completion message appears.

 - Students are guided in adding a scene and an Actor and creating sounds to accompany them.